PomonaCS/Readmes/5) On-Disk Sort/README.md

 ### Appendix A - File I/O in Java:

-For those that haven’t had any file I/O experience in Java, we’ll give a brief intro here, but also take a look at the streams cheat sheet available off of the course Documentation page.
+For those that haven't had any file I/O experience in Java, we’ll give a brief intro here, but also take a look at the streams cheat sheet available off of the course Documentation page.
 You can also look up information about the classes seen in the code and discussed here via the Java libraries link there.
 For most I/O, you’ll need to `import java.io.*`.
 The two main classes you’ll be concerned with when doing file I/O in java are `BufferedReader` for reading data and `PrintWriter` for writing data.
 To read data, you can create a new reader by: